-In this page a simple method of calculating mains frequency closed-core power transformers.
+In this page you can find a simple method of calculating mains-frequency closed-core power transformers.
 This is intended for home brewing, repairing and modifying transformers.
 Please remark that even if this method and some equations could be generalized, only classical cores composed by steel plates are taken into account.

 When designing a closed-core power supply transformer, the first step is to choose a suitable core according to the power the device will have to handle.
-Usually, for high power, large cores are required.
+The higher the power, the large the core.
 Actually, there is no theoretical or physical reason preventing a small core from handling a large power, but for practical reasons, on a small core, there is not enough space to fit all the windings: a large core is the only choice.
-In order to choose a pretty good core right form the beginning, the following empirical formula (for a working frequency of 50 Hz) can help:
+In order to choose a good core right form the beginning, the following empirical formula (for a working frequency of 50 Hz) can help:

 The efficiency depends on the material composing the core; if not known, the table below will give a rough idea: